Nupurgopali/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Apart from these changes, with more data it will allow the model to get a clearn pattern among the data and hence it will make better ppredictions.
 We can even shift to a neural net and try to get the accuracy to the prediction, it might be better than our exisiting best model i.e. voting ensemble.

+## Proof of cluster clean up
+**If you did not delete your compute cluster in the code, please complete this section.
+Otherwise, delete this section.** Included this in udacity-project.ipynb